 Hello and thank you for visiting the SLS Orientations website.
-My name is Sue Schoormans (Luford); my career to date has been a journey comprising lots of twists and turns.
+My name is Sue Schoormans (formerly Luford); my career to date has been a journey comprising lots of twists and turns.
 On this About Sue page I share with you a few of these twists and turns, some of which may resonate with you.

 Will I fit or will I be a misfit?

 An organisation’s culture is about “the way we do things around here”, in short, its personality.
 Its personality needs to be compatible with your personality.
 If incompatibility exists then there is a mismatch.
-While I have worked with some great people and some terrific managers in my career, the reverse is also true; I have experienced personality incompatibility on more than one occasion in my career.
+While I have worked with some great people and some terrific managers in my career, the opposite is also true; I have experienced personality incompatibility on more than one occasion in my career.
 I was a misfit and being a misfit is no fun!
 Walking to work each day feeling like a ball and chain is tied to your feet – not one foot but both feet is a seriously heavy feeling and is not sustainable over a long period!
 Ensure you are a fit and not a misfit in your career.

 Recruitment has always been my area of passion within my career as an HR professional

 All of my employment positions have, to a greater or lesser extent, involved recruiting others.
 I have recruited people for a variety of positions all around the world.
 I have subsequently reviewed thousands of applications and CV's, conducted hundreds of interviews, selection tests and assessment centres.
 Recruitment remains my passion to this day and it is one of the reasons why I started SLS Orientations.
 What is your career passion?

 Like a flower, I need to blossom and grow in my career; wilting is not an option